Updated 10.13.23 If you’ve always wanted to take that RV trip to your favorite ski resort, this ..Read more

 The closest ski area to Seattle at just 45 minutes east of the city, Summit at Snoqualmie is known for its four base areas, tree skiing and superpipe.
 It also has the most night skiing in Washington in addition to snow tubing and cross country skiing.

-The ski resort allows RV camping up to 3 nights a week for $35/night with an advance reservation at Summit Central and Alpental.
+The ski resort allows RV camping up to 3 nights a week for $40/night with an advance reservation at Summit Central and Alpental.
 Spaces are limited, and there are no hookups.

 Mount Baker may be smaller compared to neighboring resorts, but it’s pow days are unparalleled.
 Receiving a whopping 600 inches of snow each year, Mount Baker doesn’t disappoint!
 Mount Baker is a 2.5 hour drive north from Seattle, in the North Cascades of Washington.

-RV camping at the resort is available starting at $27 per night for up to seven nights with reservation required.
+RV camping at the resort is available at Heather Meadows and White Salmon parking lots starting at $27 per night for up to seven nights with reservation required.
 Note that no hookups are available here.

 Mount Baker usually opens for skiing and snowboarding in mid to late November.